TaushifReza/FoodApp/README.md

 ## **Contributing:**

-(Optional: If you welcome contributions, explain the process and guidelines.)
+Contributions are welcome!
+Please fork the repository and submit pull requests for any enhancements or bug fixes.

 ## **License:**

-(Specify the license used for your project, e.g., MIT, Apache, etc.)
+This project is licensed under the MIT License.
+See the LICENSE file for more details.